 It is hard to imagine a world without computer systems - mobile phones, tablets, PCs, laptops and many more examples are all around us every day.
 Computer Science gives you the opportunity to investigate how these technologies are created and the inner workings of their hardware, such as the CPU and RAM.
-You will learn how binary is at the core of data representation in Computer Science and you will also have the opportunity to write algorithms using pseudocode.
-The algorithms that you write can then be implemented using Python to solve real-world problems.
+You will learn how binary is at the core of all computer systems in addition to having the opportunity to write algorithms using pseudocode.
+You will then implement the algorithms you write using Python to solve real-world problems.
 Be ready to be resilient as you develop your computational thinking skills to tackle some complex problems!

 You will need to have very good mathematical skills to choose this option as we have some entry requirements based on your Maths grade.
-This is due to lots of logical thinking that is involved in the subject and the importance of mathematical concepts throughout the course.
+This is due to the importance of mathematical concepts and logical thinking throughout the course.

-Computer Science compliments subjects that use problem-solving, data analysis and understanding how to interpret results to provide a clear working path, along with more creative subjects.
-Some of the most popular subject choices for students alongside Computer Science include: Music, Business, Maths, Textiles, Physics, Art/Design, and Engineering.
+Computer Science compliments subjects that use problem-solving, data analysis and interpreting results to solve real-world problems, along with more creative subjects that involve creating your own ideas.
+Some of the most popular subject choices alongside Computer Science include Music, Business, Maths, Textiles, Physics, Art/Design, and Engineering.